-Nursing Schools in Orlando, Florida: Accredited Online & Campus Programs
+Nursing Schools in Orlando, FL: Online & Campus Programs

-Find out how to launch or advance your nursing career by earning a quality, fully accredited degree or certificate from one of the best nursing schools in Orlando, Florida.
+Find out how to launch or advance your nursing career by learning from some of the best nursing schools in Orlando, Florida.

 The Orlando metro area — and Florida as a whole — is facing a soaring demand for quality nursing professionals, making it a great place for you to start or advance your nursing career.
 Orlando is also home to several major healthcare employers, including Orlando Regional Medical Center, which employs 36,000 staff, and Advent Health.
 Top schools maintain close partnerships with these institutions and others to connect students to top clinical training opportunities where they can observe and learn to provide cutting-edge care up close.